 Buffalo River canoeing is one of the Arkansas’s largest draws

-first national river, is roughly 150 miles long, and includes nearly 95,000 acres of
+first national river, is 135 miles long, and includes nearly 95,000 acres of

 public land along its corridor.
-It has been the topic of a full-length book, the subject
+This popular paddling and camping destination has been the topic of a full-length book, the subject

-of a feature article, and the cornerstone for the
+of a National Geographic feature article, and the cornerstone for the

 state's environmental movement.
 Describing the Buffalo in 1,000-1,200 words